TheJambo/awesome-testing/README.md

 - [Evaliphy](https://github.com/evaliphy/evaliphy) - Test your AI system end-to-end with Evaliphy.
 It uses a Playwright-style testing approach and generates HTML reports.
 - [QASkills.sh](https://qaskills.sh) - Open registry of 400+ QA and testing skills (Playwright, API, LLM evaluation, accessibility, performance) that AI coding agents install and follow via the qaskills CLI.
 Works with Claude Code, Cursor, and 30+ other agents.
 - [nika](https://github.com/supernovae-st/nika) - Workflow engine for AI with testing built in: `nika test` pins a workflow's offline behavior as a golden snapshot (deterministic mock provider, zero keys) and replays it in CI; every run also leaves a hash-chained trace for post-hoc verification.
+- [hotato](https://github.com/attenlabs/hotato) - Regression testing for voice agents: scores turn timing from a call recording and checks what the agent said against what the backend did, then gates CI on the exit code.

 ### Service Virtualization
 - [Beeceptor](https://beeceptor.com/) - Easy to use no-code mock servers for service virtualization.
 Rest, SOAP, GraphQL supported.
 Create an API mock server from OpenAPI Specification or Postman collection.